Minimum Hours: 72 hours post-bachelors

 - a portfolio of related research products/activities that demonstrate knowledge creation or innovative application in a given area.
 Such a portfolio might include journal, book, magazine articles, conference papers and presentations.

-Students completing the Doctoral Project earn their required 16 credit hours by taking the same courses specified for dissertations, which are graded Pass/Fail, and must be passed.
+Students completing the Doctoral Project earn their required 16 credit hours by taking the courses specifically designated as doctoral project coursees by the program.
+In the event such courses are not available in the catalog, special topics courses designated "Selected Topics: Doctor Project" may be substitued.
+These courses are graded Pass/Fail, and must be passed.
 Confirmation of successful completion of the Doctoral Project must be submitted to the Office of Graduate Studies.

 External Activity Requirements

-As a result of the program's cohort structure, normally all doctoral coursework must be completed at the University of South Florida within the DBA program.
-Students seeking to transfer from other programs should contact the DBA Academic Program Director prior to applying.
+As a result of the program's cohort structure, normally all doctoral coursework must be completed at the University of South Florida within the DBA degree program.
+Students seeking to transfer from other majors should contact the DBA Academic Graduate Director prior to applying.
 All program requirements will normally be completed in three (3) years, as part of a cohort.
-In the event of unavoidable interruptions to a student's progress, the student may petition the DBA Program Committee for an extension up to a maximum of five (5) years from the student's original starting date.
-Any student not completing all program requirements within the five (5) year time period will be dropped from the program and the student would need to re-apply for admission to the program in the event he or she wishes to continue.
+In the event of unavoidable interruptions to a student's progress, the student may petition the DBA Graduate Committee for an extension up to a maximum of five (5) years from the student's original starting date.
+Any student not completing all program requirements within the five (5) year time period will be dropped from the program and the student would need to re-apply for admission to the major in the event he or she wishes to continue.